 Run the container:

-docker run -p 8080:8080 your-image-name
+docker run -p8080:8080 your-image-name

 This setup allows for easier deployment and scalability of your Spring Boot application.